 I gave this Schwibbogen to my daughter for Christmas last year, it was a big hit.
 This Candle Arch can be bought here on Amazon

 Candle arches or Schwibbogen are now shining again in the Ore Mountains.
 It is a wonderful sign!
-In Corona times – that’s what the people from the region want to announce with their campaign.
-This action is intended to send hope and confidence into the world.
+Overcoming the Corona times – that’s what the people from the region want to announce with their campaign.
+This action is intended to send hope and confidence into the world

 An Ore Mountain resident called for the campaign via Facebook: “I have an idea: let’s put our candle arches back in the window and light up from 9 to 11 p.m.
 It’s time to give confidence to our neighbors, the region, Germany and the world.
 Let the Ore Mountains shine, “says the post, which has meanwhile been shared over 4000 times.
 Hundreds of Erzgebirge people took out their candle arches and put them in the window.